oshri/person-web-component/README.md

 ### How to run the project?

-Node.js sould be installed
+Node.js sould be installed.

-- Download this repository.
+- Download this repository
 - Open terminal in project folder
 - Run dependencies installation
 ```sh